yosisa/fluent-plugin-tail-ex/README.md

 And, below parameters are added by this plugin:

-- expand_date: control weather expand strftime format or not.
+- expand_date: control whether expand strftime format or not.
 - read_all: when new file is found, read from beginning of a file (default), instead of end of file (in_tail).
 - refresh_interval: seconds for re-expand path to find new/old files.